aliyusifov99/petrobot/README.md

 ![PetroBot Interface](!https://github.com/aliyusifov99/petrobot/blob/main/screenshots/Screenshot%202023-10-23%20154426.png)
 ## Contributions 👥

-Information for those who wish to contribute to the project.
+You can contribute to the project by adding new manuals and .

 ## References 📚